nhihin/nhihin/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on single-cell and spatial transcriptomics.
-- 🌱 I’m currently learning workflow management with Snakemake and Nextflow.
+- 🌱 I’m currently improving efficiency through creating workflows with Snakemake.
 - 💬 Ask me about data visualisation, particularly for large and complex datasets.
 - 📫 How to reach me: hello [at] nhihin [dot] com or Twitter [@nhihin](https://twitter.com/NhiHin)
 - 🏋️ Fun fact: Working towards a 100kg squat!